First Cut: What Are You Wearing?

 First of all, let’s talk color.
 Black is glorious and is my go-to because I simply feel most comfortable in it.
 Not necessarily because it is slimming (which is a plus), but let’s face it … seats on golf carts are not always clean.
 “Some of us” can be rather clumsy, tend to spill a lot … you get the idea.
 So dark colors offer one less thing to worry about, freeing up your attention so you can focus on the next shot, not what stains are suddenly showing up.
 In a nutshell, dark colors are our friend.
 Sure, extreme hot weather is a whole different thing.
 But it’s winter, and that is for another issue.

-As far as tops go, I prefer the standard short-sleeve shirt.
+As far as tops go, I prefer the standard short-sleeve shirt and a cap.
 I don’t wear sleeveless shirts very often because I find that my shapely arm muscles intimidate the other players in my group.
 (Just kidding … my shoulders get sunburned easily.)
 Sun protection has become front and center for good reason, so whenever there is a chance to cover something up while maintaining comfort, take it.
 But the ability to swing without feeling impeded or restricted is key.
 This doesn’t just include material or fit that is too tight.
 It can encompass anything that is simply not comfortable, which includes being too thin, loose, baggy, or in places it shouldn’t be.

-Pants and shorts must be flexible enough to stretch without losing shape.
+Make sure you wear the best track pants because they must be flexible enough to stretch without losing shape.
 Different body types obviously require different cuts, so once you find a style or cut that works for you, stick with it as often as possible.

 This sounds like common sense; so how come we all have at least one golf shirt that we have always hated by the second hole, but that we refuse to get rid of because someday we might miraculously find that we now love it?